cotejer/cotejer.github.io/about.md

 ---

-I&#8217;m Jeremy, the one who writes for the site.
-I&#8217;m most interested in mental models, how we communicate, the aspects of good teaching, actually _learning_ as a student, and how to be a great coach.
-I think many of these things overlap, and I enjoy thinking about how they intersect with my two great passions in life: science and sport.
-I think both offer great lessons on life, and I hope that you enjoy joining me on the road to learning about them.
-I&#8217;m a life-long learner, and I hope that if you&#8217;re reading this that you are, too.
+I'm Jeremy, the one who writes for the site.
+The goal for this site is to illustrate surprising connections between branches of mathematics (and also physics).
+I love working on theoretical topics, and it's even better when the topics have nice analogs that one can easily visualize.
+I think this is a big drawback for people who are interested in mathematics and physics, but just can't seem to _see_ the concepts in their minds.
+My goal is to change that, and illuminate the wonder in both mathematics and physics.
+I firmly believe that one can view mathematics as a black box that churns out wonderful results, _or_ one can dig deeper into the black box and understand what is going on.
+My desire is always to understand, and to try and communicate that understanding as clearly as possible.

-As for what I do, I&#8217;m currently a student in the sciences.
-My domain of choice is physics, particularly theoretical physics at the moment.
-However, I also have interests in mathematics, computer science, and biology.
-I enjoy opening my mind to new roads of thought, and science is the way that I go about it.
+As for what I do other than writing, I am currently a physics and mathematics student.
+However, while I love both subjects, I of course try not to limit myself to them.
+I enjoy many other subjects, such as computer science, biology, and even non-science subjects like design and philosophy.
+Really, I like being stimulated mentally, and it just so happens that I pursue that through physics and mathematics primarily.

 &#8211; Jeremy

 ## Site Details

-I'm currently hosted by GitHub, and I'm running the fantastic Pixyll theme.
+I'm currently hosted by GitHub, and I'm running the fantastic Pixyll theme (modified to my liking).